pbissonho/koin.dart/website/docs/reference/koin-flutter/scope.md

 });
 ```

-## LifecycleScopeMixin
+## ScopeStateMixin

-Koin gives the `LifecycleScope` mixin already bound to your Flutter `StatefulWidget` lifecycle.
+Koin gives the `ScopeStateMixin` mixin already bound to your Flutter `StatefulWidget` lifecycle.
 On `dispose()` is calld, it will close automatically.
-LifecycleScopeMixin overrides the `dispose` method to call the `close` method of the current scope.
+ScopeStateMixin overrides the `dispose` method to call the `close` method of the current scope.

-To benefit from the `lifecycleScope`, you have to use the `LifecycleScopeMixin` in `StatefulWidget` related to a scope.
+To benefit from the `lifecycleScope`, you have to use the `ScopeStateMixin` in `StatefulWidget` related to a scope.

 ```dart